 Retaining the classic elements of this well-loved style (a deep side parting and side-swept bangs), this ‘do also gives off a fuller, more youthful aura, meaning it’s not so high-maintenance.

-So, now that you know everything there is to know about comb overs, will you be trying it out?
-If you do, remember to share your comb over creations with us on Twitter @AllThingsHairUK, we love seeing how you make these styles you own.
+So, now that you’re no longer wondering what a comb-over looks like, will you be trying it out?
+If you do, remember to share your comb-over creations with us on Twitter @AllThingsHairUS, as we love seeing how you make these styles you own.